WebBreacher/untappdScraper/README.md

 * What day of the month do they drink most often?
 * Who do they drink with?
 * Where do they drink?
+* Are they "binge" drinking?

 # Caveat
 Since this script scrapes the public pages without using the Untappd API and without requiring login, it only has access to the last 25 beers a target has consumed.
 While this doesn't sound like a lot, we can learn many things from 25 beers.
 And what if you ran this script every week (or day!)?
 Could you store all the data about a specific person on a rolling basis?
 Yup!

 # Usage
-Grab the code for this and you should be good (no 3rd party libraries).
+Grab the code for this and you should be good (no 3rd party libraries for running).

 ```
 $  python untapped.py -h